California Freemason: Masonic San Francisco

 1739 Fillmore Street

-The meeting place of King Solomon’s № 260 had only just opened in 1906 when the massive earthquake and fire damaged nearly 80 percent of the city.
-At that point, the lodge became the de-facto headquarters from which San Francisco Masonic Relief Board President William Frank Pierce organized the disaster response.
-From there, he and dozens of Masonic volunteers gathered food and goods and raised money for the more-than-50 percent of the city that had been displaced.
+The meeting place of King Solomon’s № 260 had only just opened on Fillmore in 1906 when the massive earthquake and fire damaged nearly 80 percent of the city but spared the newly built hall.
+At that point, the lodge became the de-facto headquarters from which Grand Master Motley Hewes Flint and San Francisco Masonic Relief Board President William Frank Pierce met and organized the disaster response.
+From there, they and dozens of Masonic volunteers gathered food and goods and raised money for the more-than-50 percent of the city that had been displaced.
 In all, California Masons distributed more than $300,000 (more than $10 million today), and handed out 74,200 food rations over 43 days.

 16. Swedish-American Hall